MonaCoBERT: Monotonic attention based ConvBERT for Knowledge Tracing: Result and Discussion

 \subsubsection{CTT based embedding}

 We showed that CTT-based embedding helps the model represent the difficulty of the problem.
-Figure \ref{emb_vis} shows a visualization using UMAP \cite{mcinnes2018umap}.
+Figure \ref{emb_vis} shows a visualization using t-SNE \cite{van2008visualizing}.
 Figure \ref{emb_vis}-\textit{Left} shows the visualization of the CTT-based embedding vector, and Figure \ref{emb_vis}-\textit{Right} shows the visualization of the No-CTT-based embedding.
-We used UMAP owing to its better preservation of the global structure than other manifold learning algorithms such as t-SNE.
 Unlike No-CTT-based embedding, where different difficulties are mixed in each cluster, CTT-based embedding (i.e., $emb_{CTT}$) showed that the difficulty of the information was smoothly distributed globally.